thiblahute/meson-website/Reference-manual.md

 This object is returned by [`find_program`](#find_program) and contains an external (i.e. not built as part of this project) program and has the following methods:

 - `found` which returns whether the executable was found
-- `path` which returns a string pointing to the executable
+- `path` which returns an array pointing to the executable (this is an array as opposed to a string because the program might be `['python', 'foo.py']`, for example)

 ### external library object